-Things have certainly changed.
-I now control the end result of the soap with different, and sometimes exotic oil combinations, real lye, herbs, seeds and other ingredients.
-I love trying new formulas and playing with new ingredients, adding a touch of this and a pinch of that.
+Combined with lots of product making experience and formal education I now very much control the end result of the soap with different, and sometimes exotic oil combinations, real lye, herbs, seeds and other ingredients.
+I love trying new formulas and playing with new modalities, adding a touch of this and a pinch of that.
 I infuse healing plants into the oils and just have the best time being a mad soap scientist.
 I anxiously await making the first cut into the bars to discover the end texture, scent, and finally the feel and sudsing properties.
 I also impatiently wait the 8 weeks it takes for a full cure so I can present to you a nice hard, long lasting bar of soap.

 Be sure to check out the soap nuts, home cleaners, deodorants, and other products on this site.
 I am very conscientious about the safety of cleaning products on our bodies as well as in the environment.
 You will not be disappointed.